 Inventories are stated at the lower of cost (on a first-in first-out basis) or market value.
 The Company generally provides reserves for obsolete inventory and for inventory considered to be in excess of demand.
-In addition, inventory purchase commitments in excess of demand are generally recorded as accrued expense.
-Demand is generally defined as eighteen months future consumption for equipment, 24 months consumption for all spare parts, and twelve months consumption for expendable tools.
+Demand is generally defined as 18 months future consumption for equipment, 24 months consumption for all spare parts, and 12 months consumption for expendable tools.
 Forecasted demand is based upon internal projections, historical sales volumes, customer order activity and a review of consumable inventory levels at customers' facilities.
 The Company communicates forecasts of its future demand to its suppliers and adjusts commitments to those suppliers accordingly.
 If required, the Company reserves the difference between the carrying value of its inventory and the lower of cost or market value, based upon assumptions about future demand, and market conditions.
 If actual market conditions are less favorable than projections, additional inventory reserves may be required.